-Manchester Airport’s £20 million air traffic control tower stands 60 metres tall, making it the second tallest in the UK after Heathrow.
+Manchester Airport’s £20m air traffic control tower stands 60 metres tall, making it the second tallest in the UK after Heathrow.
 It was designed to provide 360 degree panoramic views around the airport, Greater Manchester and into Cheshire.

-Completion of the work marked the end of a collaborative five year project, which began with the contract award in late 2007, won against significant European interest.
+Completion of the work marked the end of a collaborative five-year project, which began with the contract awarded in late 2007, won against significant European interest.

-The project was a challenging, yet rewarding experience for us and for one of the UK’s largest airports.
+The project, for one of the UK’s largest airports, was a challenging, yet rewarding experience.
 The successful transition of the air traffic services from the old tower to the new tower was a momentous date for all involved.

 Related Airports and Transportation Projects